Reviews You Can Rely On

 Mud Shedding Ability

 We evaluated how well each pedal sheds mud and resists jamming in muddy conditions.
 The muddier the trail, the more likely you are to put a foot down.
 When this happens, mud gets transferred to your cleats and the pedal and may clog up the clipless mechanism.
-The best mud shedding pedals have some way of evacuating mud to allow engagement.
+The best mud-shedding pedals have a mechanism that evacuates mud to allow engagement.
 Simple designs are often rewarded here.

 The HT T-2, with its wide-open design, is well-built for the challenges of mud and sloppy conditions.
-The Shimano XTR M9100, with its conically machined platform, also did remarkably well when our soles and cleats got muddy.
-Surprisingly, the Time Speciale 8, with its solid body design, does incredibly well and is renowned for its ability to keep riders going through the slop.
-Like the HT, the Time pedal employs a minimalist front clip that leaves nowhere for mud to hang on.
+The Shimano XTR M9200, with its machined platform, also did remarkably well when our soles and cleats got muddy.

 Pedals like the Xpedo GFX and the Crankbrothers Double Shot 3, with lots of surface area, were notably worse on wet trails.
 Both accumulated mud as we rode.